 Understanding Adrenal Gland Function

 The adrenals are small triangular glands that sit on top of each kidney.
-Don’t let their small size fool you – these glands have a vitally important function.
-They produce several different hormones – some of which are vital to survival.
+Don’t let their small size fool you – these glands are vitally important to your survival because of the hormones they produce.

 While the adrenals produce hormones that impact a variety of functions in the body, the main job of these little glands is to help you respond to stress.
-That means producing hormones like adrenaline, which helps your body get ready to act in stressful situations, and cortisol.
+That means churning out hormones like adrenaline, which helps your body get ready to act in stressful situations, and cortisol.

-That’s fine in temporary situations, but when stressors are constantly triggering this response, your adrenals continue to produce cortisol instead of other hormones, and imbalances occur.
+That’s fine in temporary situations, but when stressors are constantly triggering the stress response, your adrenals continue to produce cortisol instead of other hormones.
+This creates (sometimes quite severe) imbalances.
 With these imbalances come the uncomfortable symptoms of adrenal dysfunction, including fatigue, moodiness, weight gain, and poor sleep.

 Does Consuming Alcohol Cause Adrenal Fatigue?

-Adrenal fatigue rarely has just one cause.
-There are so many things that impact hormonal balance in your body, and all these combined can lead your adrenals to a dysfunctional place.
+Adrenal fatigue rarely has one single cause.
+Instead, it’s a compilation of the multiple factors that impact hormonal balance in your body that can lead your adrenals to a dysfunctional place.
 So, while I can’t say alcohol is the reason for the development of adrenal fatigue, I am confident in my belief that it certainly isn’t helping the situation.

 Anything that has an impact on cortisol production will contribute to adrenal issues.
 Alcohol can cause imbalanced cortisol levels in both directions.